The Underestimated Digital Fingerprint

 Risk assessment: VERY HIGH

-Family information is particularly dangerous as it provides emotional pressure points for extortion and can endanger the safety of your loved ones.
+Family information provides emotional pressure points for extortion and can endanger the safety of your loved ones.

 5Photos and Visual Content